Merveille94/Vs_Code_Projects/README.md

 # Vs_Code_Projects
-This repository is to begin my web-dev journey coding directly from Vscode by cloning projects required for a certificate from freecodecamp.
+This repository contains my web-dev journey's projects, coding directly from Vscode by cloning projects required for a certificate from freecodecamp.
-Feel free to contact me for enquires:)
+Feel free to contact me for enquires or collabs :)